MolClaw: An Autonomous Agent with Hierarchical Skills for Drug Molecule Evaluation, Screening, and Optimization: Abstract

 \section{Abstract}

 Computational drug discovery, particularly the complex workflows of drug molecule screening and optimization, requires orchestrating dozens of specialized tools in multi-step workflows, yet current AI agents struggle to maintain robust performance and consistently underperform in these high-complexity scenarios.
-Here we present \textbf{MolClaw}, an autonomous agent that leads drug molecule evaluation, screening, and optimization.
-It unifies over 30 specialized domain resources through a three-tier hierarchical skill architecture (70 skills in total) that facilitates agent long-term interaction at runtime: tool-level skills standardize atomic operations, workflow-level skills compose them into validated pipelines with quality check and reflection, and a discipline-level skill supplies scientific principles governing planning and verification across all scenarios in the field.
-Additionally, we introduce \textbf{MolBench}, a benchmark comprising molecular screening, optimization, and end-to-end discovery challenges spanning 8 to 50+ sequential tool calls.
-MolClaw achieves state-of-the-art performance across all metrics, and ablation studies confirm that gains concentrate on tasks that demand structured workflows while vanishing on those solvable with ad hoc scripting, establishing workflow orchestration competence as the primary capability bottleneck for AI-driven drug discovery.
+Here, we present \textbf{MolClaw}, an autonomous agent that orchestrates over 30 resources, including specialized databases, computational tools, and predictive models, through a hierarchical skill ecosystem.
+Methodology-level principles spanning eight domains provide overarching scientific guidance, 14 workflow-level skills assemble validated pipelines with quality control and reflective feedback, and 60 tool-level skills standardize atomic operations, complemented by optional deep research capabilities for literature retrieval and verification.
+Together, these components enable MolClaw to execute tasks in structured and reproducible procedures, perform multi-round quality checks, and iteratively refine strategies.
+To benchmark its performance, we introduce \textbf{MolBench}, covering molecular screening, optimization, and end-to-end discovery challenges involving more than 50 sequential tool calls.
+MolClaw achieves state-of-the-art results across all metrics, with ablation studies indicating that gains are concentrated on tasks requiring structured workflows, while tasks solvable by ad hoc scripting show minimal improvement.
+These findings underscore workflow orchestration as a critical bottleneck in AI-driven drug discovery and demonstrate MolClaw’s capability for complex multi-target molecular optimization.
+Furthermore, MolClaw shows potential for autonomous scientific discovery, execution, and skill generation.